-To take a battery impedance measurement, a change in voltage has to occur on the battery.
+To take a battery impedance measurement a change in voltage has to occur.
 The battery impedance is dependent on the rate of change (frequency) and amplitude of the test signal applied to the battery.

-To cause a change on the battery, depending on the equipment the test signal may be drawing out energy, inject energy or both.
+To cause a change on the battery, depending on the equipment used the test signal may draw out energy, inject energy or both.
 For permanent battery monitoring equipment, the typical method is for the test signal to draw out a small amount of energy from the battery under test.

 What is battery impedance?

 Battery impedance is the electrical resistance and the ionic resistance.

 In order to interpret a battery impedance reading, a certain level of knowledge is required to ensure that the measurement is used correctly.
 There are a number of factors that can influence a reading, including:

 - There is no industry standard specifying the method for taking a battery impedance measurement, e.g., test signal amplitude or test signal frequency.
 Therefore, each device manufacturer is using their own recipe.
 The battery is not a simple resistor, hence the need to measure impedance.
 Different recipes will produce different readings for the same battery.